 Description: Input the user name and password created on SFTP server.

 Server IP address

 Description: Configure the IP address of the SFTP server.

-- Transmission file by SFTP, you need to configure SFTP user name, password, and SFTP server IP address. - > In the file transmission process, keeps the SFTP server running.
+- When transferring files by SFTP, you need to configure SFTP user name, password, and SFTP server IP address. - > In the file transmission, keeps the SFTP server running.